business-science/tidyquant/README.md

 - **A few core functions with a lot of power**
 - **Integrates the quantitative analysis functionality of `zoo`, `xts`, `quantmod`, `TTR`, and *now* `PerformanceAnalytics`**
-- **Designed for modeling and scaling analyses using the the `tidyverse` tools in [*R for Data Science*](https://r4ds.hadley.nz/)**
+- **Designed for modeling and scaling analyses using the `tidyverse` tools in [*R for Data Science*](https://r4ds.hadley.nz/)**
 - **Implements `ggplot2` functionality for beautiful and meaningful financial visualizations**